Odania-IT/docker-nginx-basic-auth-proxy/README.md

 In that case you do not have the clear password in the docker-compose file.

+If you want a proxy without basic auth, simply set:
+NO_AUTH_PROXY: true
+as environment variable.

 The target proxy will be detected from the link.
 The alias app is used internally and the string TARGET_HOST will be replaced with the ip:port of the app in all files for the following pattern:
 /etc/nginx/sites-enabled/*.conf